Smart Timing Synchronization for Small Data Transmission: Results

 \subsubsection{ML-aided \itapx}

 It is clear from Fig.~\ref{fig:itapx_thresh} that a threshold-based \itapx~provides the target specificity.
 However, our evaluation results of the ML-aided \itapx~shows the improvement in sensitivity achievable using our ML-aided approach.
-Fig.~\ref{fig:itapx_class} shows that ML-aided \itapx~using both SVM and AdaBoost match the specificity of the threshold-based \itapx~and provides noticeable improvement in sensitivity.
+We use SVM and AdaBoost with a false positive cost of $5$ and $6$, respectively, to ensure that we match the target specificity of $90\%$, as explained in Section~\ref{sec:itapx}.
+The remaining model parameters and number of training and testing samples used for SVM and AdaBoost are summarized in Table~\ref{tab:table_number_samples}.
+Fig.~\ref{fig:itapx_class} shows that ML-aided \itapx~using both SVM and AdaBoost match the specificity of the threshold-based \itapx~and provides a noticeable improvement in sensitivity.
 However, under large macro cells at $r_\cell = 5$~km, the AdaBoost based $\itapx$~falls behind the threshold- and the SVM-based $\itapx$ marginally, while still providing higher than a $50\%$ PUR usage rate.

 Fig.~\ref{fig:itapx_robust} presents the same comparison as in Fig.~\ref{fig:itapx_class} for a more realistic evaluation setting, where the machines for the ML-aided $\itapx$~are trained and tested under different channel models.
 This captures practical conditions, where real-world channels need not necessarily fit any of the channel models that may be used during training.
 As an example, we used the urban macro path-loss model for training, and the urban micro path-loss model for the sub-2.5 km cell radius and the rural macro path-loss model for the 5 km cell radius case when testing.
-The positive results in Fig.~\ref{fig:itapx_class}, i.e., a $>90\%$ specificity and $>50\%$ sensitivity (except for the AdaBoost based $\itapx$) demonstrates that our proposed method can be used in an offsite training based deployment.
-An offsite training based deployment consists of a setting where the machines are trained offline using synthetic computer generated data, for example, using a best emblematic channel model of the potential environment, and deployed in the real-world to function using practically extracted measurements within a UE.
+The positive results in Fig.~\ref{fig:itapx_class}, i.e., a $>90\%$ specificity and $>50\%$ sensitivity (except for the AdaBoost based $\itapx$) demonstrate that our proposed method can be used in an offsite training based deployment.
+An offsite training-based deployment consists of a setting where the machines are trained offline using synthetic computer-generated data, for example, using a best emblematic channel model of the potential environment, and deployed in the real world to function using practically extracted measurements within a UE.
 Together with eliminating the restriction on the number of training samples, such a training regimen also minimizes the \textit{startup} time that may be required by a \textit{learn-as-you-go} approach that incurs inaccurate performance initially until acquiring sufficient data to improve its performance.